Program

 We spend these special days together with zazen and kinhin (sitting and walking meditation), text study and sharing.

-A sesshin is a time (usually 3 to 7 days) of concentrated Zen meditation.
-It takes place in a Zen monastery or training center, with significantly more intensive zazen practice than in daily Zen practice.
-The program of a sesshin features frequent meditation periods, daily ceremonies and sutra recitation, koan practice, dokusan (the personal conversation with the teacher), and lecture by the teacher.
-Often meals are also taken in the zazen posture during sesshin.
-Most of the time, a sesshin is spent in silence.
+A Sesshin is a period (usually 3 to 7 days) of concentrated Zen meditation.
+It takes place in a Zen monastery or training center, where zazen is practiced much more intensively than in daily Zen practice.
+The program of a sesshin offers frequent periods of meditation, daily ceremonies and sutra recitation, koan practice, dokusan (personal conversation with the teacher) and a talk by the teacher.
+Meals are also often taken in the zazen posture during the sesshin.
+A sesshin is usually spent in silence.

-A tradition at Kanzeon Sangha Germany is the equivalent of sesshin in Düsseldorf:
+A tradition at Kanzeon Sangha Germany is the equivalent of a sesshin in Düsseldorf:

 The time we have now is very precious!
-For one working week, we share our practice in everyday life: our ordinary day as a laboratory.
+For one working week, we share our everyday practice with each other: our ordinary day as a laboratory.

 No one should have to take a vacation, but we want to learn to understand working time and time with family and friends as practice time.